yongyanw/dremio-jenkins-shared-lib/README.md

 Remove 'refs/' from a git branch

-## getRefspec
+## getGitRefspec

-Get refsec for a git branch
+Get git refspec for a git branch